tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Add page status code to the request in the event_data when a page_view happens.
 This setting will be visible in the UI only when the event name is equal to page_view.

 Please note: this will not work for virtual_page_view.

+### Override default source and campaigns url query parameters

+Override the default URL query parameter names used as source and campaign parameters.
+By default, these values are taken from standard UTM parameters.

+### Override default JavaScript page view event names

+Override the default JavaScript event names for page_view.
+Update these values if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from gtm.js (for page views) or gtm.historyChange (for virtual page views).

+Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is gtm.js or gtm.historyChange.
+If it is, the tag generates a new page_id value.
+For this reason, the page_view event must be the first event on a page.
+Any event sent on a page prior to the first page_view event will be ignored because it lacks a page_id.

+### Override default JavaScript virtual page view event names

+Override the default JavaScript event names for page_view.
+Update these values if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from gtm.js (for page views) or gtm.historyChange (for virtual page views).

+Please note: When an event is fired, the Nameless Analytics Client-side tracker tag checks if the JavaScript event that triggered the tag is gtm.js or gtm.historyChange.
+If it is, the tag generates a new page_id value.
+For this reason, the page_view event must be the first event on a page.
+Any event sent on a page prior to the first page_view event will be ignored because it lacks a page_id.

 </br>